Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Panthers stats and trends

-- Carolina has three wins against the spread in seven games this year.
+- Carolina has played seven games, with three wins against the spread.

-- This year, the Panthers have one against the spread win in two games as an underdog of 3 points or more.
+- This season, the Panthers have one ATS win in two games as an underdog of 3 points or more.

 - Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).

-- In games that Carolina totals over 362.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Carolina picks up more than 362.7 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Panthers have turned the ball over six more times (11 total) than the Falcons have forced a turnover (5) this season.